-Join Chris Orwig for an in-depth discussion in this video Working with props, part of Wedding Photography for Everyone: Bridal Portraits.
+Join Chris Orwig for an in-depth discussion in this video Working with props, part of Wedding Photography: Bridal Portraits.

 Here, let's just continue to talk about how we can work with props.
 And one of the things that you might want to consider is how subtle the prop is or how it fits into the overall scene.
 What I mean by that is there were some props that we worked with that were really subtle, perhaps like the driftwood heart.
 And you know, those nice subtle details sometimes work.
 And then I tried to work with a different prop, a sailboat.
 It just has this really nice beautiful look.
 Yet, as a bride, I picked it up but as I handed it to her, I realized this just won't work.

 I tried to capture a few photographs, but they were all a little bit awkward.
 I think because of the scale of the size of this particular prop and holding it, it just didn't work.
 And if you encounter that as you're capturing images, that's okay.
 Let go of it and try to move on to something else.
 Still, there are other ways that you can integrate props into your pictures which are, perhaps, even more subtle.
 Rather than having someone interact with something and pick it up and hold it, maybe it becomes a bit more of the background.

 For example, there was this one area, where there were a couple of oars and a driftwood sign.
 I thought it was really beautiful.
 Just having the bride stand next to that, or around that, brought in those little details or that element of this particular story.
 And integrating props into your shots either in really dramatic ways or subtle ways, well, they both work.
 And then as I was experimenting with different sort of handmade props and these different props that we had.
 There was this one that I wanted to try which was this really nice sort of delicate umbrella.
 Now you'll often see these in different bridal or wedding photographs.
 So in my mind I thought, well this is going to be a little bit cliche, but I'm going to try it anyway.